ly128-t/beit/README.md

 This software is provided “as is,” without any express or implied warranties.
 The authors and contributors shall not be held liable for any damages arising from its use.
 The code may be incomplete or insufficiently tested.
 Users are solely responsible for evaluating its suitability and assume all associated risks.
 Note: Contributions are welcome.
 Please ensure thorough testing before deploying in critical systems.

 ## Introduction
-This guide helps developers setup C++ environment for using QAI AppBuilder to run sample code on Windows on Snapdragon (WoS) platforms.
+This guide helps developers setup C++ environment for using QAI AppBuilder to run sample code on Windows on Snapdragon (WoS) platforms.You should install [Visual Studio 2022 or higher](https://visualstudio.microsoft.com/vs/) ,[Cmake](https://cmake.org/download/) and [Git](https://git-scm.com/downloads/win).
+During the  Visual Studio installation process, you will be asked to choose the workloads you want and customize your installation.
+**At a minimum, selmake sure to check：**
+* **Desktop development with C++**.

 ##  1.File Download & Setup Instructions
-First, create a new empty Visual Studio project named **beit**.
+First,  Create a new folder named beit.
 Inside the beit/ directory, create a folder named **3rd/**.
 The final project structure should look like this:
 ```plaintext
 beit/